Privacy Policy

 | Service improvement and error diagnosis | Article 6(1)(f) — Legitimate interests | We have a legitimate interest in improving our service and resolving technical issues.
 We minimise the data used for this purpose. |

-| Billing and payment processing | Article 6(1)(b) — Performance of a contract | Processing is necessary to manage your subscription and collect payment. |
+| Billing and payment processing | Article 6(1)(b) — Performance of a contract | Processing is necessary to take payment for the submissions you purchase. |

 | Communication (service notifications, deadline reminders) | Article 6(1)(b) — Performance of a contract | Notifications about your MTD deadlines and submission status are integral to the service. |